BCDevOps/openshift-wiki/docs/OCP/OCP4ServiceOverview.md

 ### Coming Soon!

 We’re continuously improving our service offering to keep up with the needs of our digital teams:

-**Coming in 2021: Gold Tier**

-Offers an option to configure applications to take advantage of a new disaster recovery environment in Calgary Data Center

-Comes with longer testing windows for Platform software and hardware updates

 **Coming in 2022: New Hosting Tier for the services that span the private cloud and traditional infrastructure**